kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 a nice concurrency story for multiple processes/threads operating on the block store.
 The absence of mutations on block store mean that no additional concurrency control mechanisms are necessary.

+[^blockchain]: The same principle underlies the irrefutability of [blockchain](https://en.wikipedia.org/wiki/Blockchain_(database)).
+No block can be changed without reflecting the change in every subsequent block.

 The only mutable part of the Irmin architecture is the tag store, that maps global names to blocks in the block store.
 The notion of branches are built on